top of page

 Search

 Modern fitness culture often promotes an understanding that glorifies discipline and determination: never miss a workout , keep going no matter what , push yourself .
 This approach can provide strong motivation for physical development.
 However, when this mindset is applied in all circumstances, especially during illness, it can create serious health risks.
 Many people think that exercising is harmless during a mild viral infection, such as a cold or the flu.
-They assum
+They assume that

 One of the most striking paradoxes of modern medicine is this: while health technologies and knowledge levels have reached their highest points in history , some chronic diseases continue to spread at the same rate.
 Diabetes mellitus is one of the strongest examples of this paradox.
 Today, diabetes is not just a disease, but a growing global public health crisis .
 However, what makes it truly dangerous is not just its prevalence.
-The real problem is the silent progress
+The real problem is the silent progression of

 Over the last two decades, the popularity of fitness and strength sports has increased dramatically.
 Bench press, powerlifting, and high-intensity resistance training are now part of the weekly routines of millions of people, not just professional athletes.
 However, this development has also had a significant consequence for sports medicine: some muscle and tendon injuries that were previously quite rare are being reported increasingly frequently.
 Before continuing, it's impo

 The shoulder joint is the joint with the widest range of motion in the human body .
 Many movements, such as raising, extending, rotating, or moving our arm backward, are possible thanks to this joint.
 However, this great freedom of movement also makes the shoulder joint more unstable , meaning it is more prone to dislocation.
 Therefore, shoulder dislocation is the most common type of dislocation among all joint dislocations .
-Medically, a dislocated shoulder means that
+Medically, a dislocated shoulder means that the he

 Ankle sprains occur when the ligaments that stabilize the ankle are stretched or torn as a result of a sudden and uncontrolled movement.
 This can range from mild ligament strains to complete ligament rupture.
 Although often dismissed as a mere "strain" in the general public, ankle sprains account for 15–20% of sports injuries, and approximately 80% of all ankle injuries are sprains.
-Sprains are divided into two main groups: Acute sprain: Occurs after a single traumatic event
+Sprains are divided into two main groups: Acute sprain: Occurs after a single traumatic event.

 Anterior cruciate ligament (ACL) injuries most often occur during sudden changes in direction, trunk rotation on a fixed foot, or incorrect landing mechanics .
 A significant number of patients describe a "tearing" or "popping" sensation inside the knee at the moment of rupture.
 The rapidly developing swelling that follows is usually due to intra-articular bleeding (hemarthrosis).
 However, clinically, the primary determining factor is not pain, but instability.
-While pai
+While pain and

 Modern medicine has long detailed the dramatic effects of smoking on human health.
 Today, everyone knows that smoking leads to cancer, heart attacks, strokes, and premature death.
 However, another fact that has been quietly gaining traction in scientific literature in recent years is that muscle strength and functional capacity are biomarkers as powerful as smoking in determining mortality risk.
-In particular, the lack of resistance training is a risk factor that is still no
+In particular, the lack of resistance training is a risk factor that is still not

 bottom of page